gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 Using the NOAA CSP Cluster
 **************************

-To activate the cluster, click `Clusters` on the left panel of the NOAA PW website, as indicated by the red arrow.
+To activate the cluster, click `Clusters` on the left panel of the NOAA PW website shown in Figure 15, as indicated by the red arrow.
 Then click the `Sessions` button in the red square, and click the power button in the red circle.
 The cluster status is denoted by the color-coded button on the right: red means stopped; orange  means requested; green means active.
 The amount of time required to start